-Whether you're pursuing a masters, doctoral or graduate professional degree, graduate school can be one of the most exciting, challenging, and rewarding experiences you undertake in your life.
-To help you navigate your way, the Office of Graduate Student Life & Wellness and this website act as a handbook to graduate student health and wellness at Michigan State University.
+Whether you're pursuing a masters, doctoral, or professional degree, graduate school can be one of the most exciting, challenging, and rewarding experiences you undertake in your life.
+To help you navigate your way, the Office of Graduate Student Life & Wellness and this website act as a handbook to graduate student well-being at Michigan State University.

 All events, programs, and workshops can be found on The Graduate School calendar: grad.msu.edu/calendar.